Piano Quartet No. 2 (Mendelssohn): I. Allegro molto

 The second theme has similar musical elements from the first theme and development.
 Mendelssohn does this by using chromatic third relations to build up a series of modulations in ascending half or whole steps by going through a pattern of V and I. While the development goes through a harmonic exploration, the recapitulation has a thematic recurrence, which was a popular thing to do within the 19th century.
 Lastly, the coda is in two parts (the second half is marked Più allergro).

 II.
 Adagio

 Mendelssohn continues to explore the music, harmonically and in the development section.
-It begins in A-flat Major.
+It begins in A♭ major.
 Then in a ascending motion, he modulates through a series of foreign keys.

 III.
 Intermezzo

 The movement is in 6/8 meter and the rhythm of the movement lacks variety and is very repetitive.

 IV.
 Finale

 In similarity to the first and second movements, this movement has a lot of ascending modulations throughout the piece.
 For the most part, the piano part dominates majority of the piece.